vighnesh32/Data-Visualization-Project/README.md

 # Data-Visualization-Project
+#### File Name and Description :
+1. Dataprocessing.ipynb - The dataset is cleaned and altered.
+Also the dataset is divided into many dataset in this file.
+2. Project.md - This file contains the code for three visualizations of the data in elm language.
+Also it have the report.

+#### Sequence of running the codes :

-Check the Project.md file for program and report.
-Try to run it on VScode.
-The programming language used to create this project is ELM.
+1. Open and run the Project.md file.Try to run it on VScode.
 For dataset please refer dvdatasets repository.